That's What I Like About the South

 Mince pie that can’t be beat;

 That’s what I like ‘bout the South.”
 (Note the word “‘bout.”)

 Here are the lyrics of the first verse as sung by Phil Harris, which first appeared in the movie, I Love a Bandleader (1945):

+Phil Harris first recorded his signature tune, "That's What I Like About the South" (originally credited as "The Groove Song"), on March 31, 1937.
+Released on the Vocalion label (Vocalion 3583), this initial 78 rpm record featured a more relaxed, swinging tempo than the famous upbeat versions he popularized later it became his signature tune and a staple of his performances on The Jack Benny Program.